ttskch/TwiggedSwiftMessageServiceProvider/README.md

 ## Use submitted form data in Twig template

-You also can use submitted form data in Twig template easily.
+This service provider provides one additional feature to use submitted form data in Twig template easily.
+`$app['twigged_swiftmessage.form_handler']` allows you to extract data array from `Form` object.

 Labels and values of each fields can be used as below:

  * `{{ form.[field-name].label }}`